Dark Matter in a Three-Brane Randall-Sundrum Scenario out of the Evanescent Limit: Stabilization of the two-brane setup: excerpts

 with $v_{\rm UV} > v_{\rm IR}$.
+A factor $\pi r_c $ has been introduced so as to normalize properly the VEV's $v_i$.
 The parameters $\mu_j$ have the dimension of an inverse mass squared, whereas the VEV's $v_j$ have the dimension of a mass.
-The length $\pi r_c $ has been introduced so as to normalize properly the VEV's $v_i$.
-The brane tension terms, $\sigma_j$ in eq.~(\ref{eq:RSbraneterms}), needed to glue together the background metric in the two subregions and fulfill the orbifold symmetries, can be written as $\sigma_j^4 = \mu_j v_j^4/\pi^2 r_c^2$.